tyt2y3/tyt2y3/README.md

 > INFJs are insightful, brilliant leaders who are likeable and encouraging, seeking to bring out the potential in others through their leadership.
 > They are good with strategic and operational planning; with a keen understanding of allocating people and resources to the right place.

-### Citations
+### Research Work

-I am not in academia, but I am glad to have been cited for my work:
+I am not in academia, but I am glad to have been cited for my work.
+My interest includes computer graphics, computational geometry, real-time systems, compilers / debuggers and software engineering techniques.

 #### VASEr